 Role of a Mentee

 As a mentee, you should work collaboratively with the mentor to set clear goals and create an action plan to achieve them.
+You might ask for help in one of the following ways:

-One-off Advice
+One-off advice

-• Be Prepared: Have a specific question or task in mind before you contact your mentor.
+If you’re seeking a one-off piece of advice, like help with your CV, interview prep, or career research, the interaction will likely be brief and focused.
+Here's how to make the most of it.
+Be prepared with a specific question or task in mind before you contact your mentor.
 For example, if you need help with your CV, send a draft beforehand so that your mentor can review it and provide feedback during your conversation.

-Vocational Mentoring
+Vocational mentoring

 This type of mentoring allows for more in-depth conversations over two or three meetings.
 It’s great for career development or industry insights, but it’s still a time-limited commitment.
+Define what you want to achieve across all your sessions and focus on specific areas where your mentor can provide the most value, e.g. confidence building, career strategy, or industry knowledge.
+Plan ahead so that you have your questions ready.

-• Be professional: Approach employment opportunities with the same level of professionalism you would use in a formal job application.
+In some cases, your mentor may be able to help you find internships, work experience, or even employment.
+These opportunities require both patience and professionalism.
+Approach employment opportunities with the same level of professionalism you would use in a formal job application.
 Always follow up promptly and be respectful of your mentor’s role within their organisation.
+Be patient, while your mentor may help open doors, it’s important not to assume that they will provide you with a job.

 Code of Conduct